d2l-ai/d2l-en/chapter_linear-networks/linear-regression-concise.md

-implementation of a deep network (in this book) to tap into the conveniences afforded by modern deep learning frameworks, such as Gluon, JAX, Keras, PyTorch, and Tensorflow :cite:`abadi2016tensorflow,paszke2019pytorch,frostig2018compiling,chen2015mxnet`.
+implementation of a deep network (in this book) to tap into the conveniences afforded by modern deep learning frameworks, such as Gluon, JAX, Keras, PyTorch, and Tensorflow :cite:`Abadi.Barham.Chen.ea    .2016,Paszke.Gross.Massa.ea.2019,Frostig.Johnson.Leary.2018,Chen.Li.Li.ea.2015`.
 We used framework defaults for loading data, defining a layer, a loss function, an optimizer and a training loop.
 Whenever the framework provides all necessary features,